Chwiggy/thesis_bachelor/src/thesis.typ

       - ors @heigit_openrouteservice_2023
       - cummulative or individual accesibility measures from @verduzco_torres_public_2024
     === Mean Travel Time
+      - active measure of reach, that is I measure how easy or hard it may be to move from one cell to another, as oppossed how easy it is for a cell to be reached @levinson_towards_2020.
-  == Temporal Variability
+      - travel time as a common cost measure for transit accessibility == Temporal Variability
     - conveyal approach @Conway_uncertainty_2018
       - also used in @verduzco_torres_public_2024 for metrics spanning the UK, but identified gap in temporal variability of transport choices